Nick-Liou/Distributed_KNN/README.md

 make runmpi NP=5
 ```

-or where you can change 4 to the number of processes you want:
+or you can run it using:
 ```
 mpirun -np 4 ./knn_program_MPI_nick.exe
 ```
+You can change 4 to the number of processes you want.

 # Load files